MihkelMK/obsidian-project-tasks/README.md

 ## Key Highlights

 - Automatically create and manage Task ID's
 - Create and manage Task dependencies
 - Associate project specific tags
 - All existing task functionality like due dates, recurrence
 - Tasks continue to work on vaults that do not have the plugin installed
 - Use dataviews to show project tasks that are due now
-- (Future) Supports parallel task execution
+- Supports parallel and sequential task execution at both root and nested levels
 - (Future) Supports optional and conditional tasks

 ## How to set up